MGT 2330. Industrial Project Management. 3 Hours.

 MGT 325.
 Business Statistics.
 3 Hours.

 This course introduces students to statistical methods used in addressing real world business problems.
 Topics covered include sampling distributions, confidence intervals, hypothesis testing, simple regression, and multiple regression.
 Appropriate computer resources will be used.
-Prerequisite: MATH 1342 and BCIS 1305.
+Prerequisite: MATH 1342.

 MGT 326.
 Labor Relations.
 3 Hours.